Delhi: First report of Cytomegalovirus in India, condition with rectal bleeding in COVID patients

-Delhi's Sir Ganga Ram Hospital issued a press release on Tuesday reporting five cases of Cytomegalovirus in India.
-Some patients came in complaining of rectal bleeding, which upon diagnosis was linked to Cytomegalovirus.
+Delhi's Sir Ganga Ram Hospital has reported five cases of Cytomegalovirus.
+The hospital said that some patients came in complaining of rectal bleeding, which upon diagnosis was linked to Cytomegalovirus.
 All these patients experienced this condition after testing positive for COVID 19.

 According to Prof. Anil Arora, these cases were detected during the second wave of COVID 19 in April-May.
 All the patients were otherwise COVID immunocompetent and experienced rectal bleeding and pain in the abdomen after about 20 to 30 days of testing positive for COVID 19.